 The Silver Lining

-If you cannot find an endorser or document extenuating circumstances, then there is one upside to being denied for a Parent PLUS loan.
-The Federal Student Aid Office allows children with parents who have been denied for PLUS loans to borrow above the maximum limits normally applied, both annually and in total.
+If you cannot find an endorser or document extenuating circumstances, then there is one upside to being denied for a Parent PLUS Loan.
+The Federal Student Aid Office allows children with parents who have been denied for PLUS Loans to borrow above the maximum limits normally applied, both annually and in total.
 Students whose parents have been denied can borrow up to $9,500 to $12,500 per year (depending on the student’s year in school) with a maximum lifetime borrowing limit of $57,500.
-By contrast, students whose parents have not been denied for a Parent PLUS loan can borrow up to $5,500 to $7,500 per year with a maximum lifetime borrowing limit of $31,000.
+By contrast, students whose parents have not been denied for a Parent PLUS Loan can borrow up to $5,500 to $7,500 per year with a maximum lifetime borrowing limit of $31,000.

 Consider Other Alternatives

 Scholarships, grants, and work-study positions are alternative forms of financial aid worth pursuing fully, as these types of student assistance do not need to be paid back.
 Parents and students may also apply for student loans from private lenders, although private student loans offer none of the protections and flexible repayment options associated with federal loans.
-State-sponsored education loans may also be available, although state loan programs typically require borrowers to pass a credit check.
+State-sponsored education loans may also be available, though state loan programs typically require borrowers to pass a credit check.
 Lastly, some schools allow students to break up tuition payments over the course of a semester, rather than paying the entire amount due at the beginning of the term.